-Okay so you’re managing your stress, you’re aware of your triggers, you’ve decided to commit to your top priority goals.
-But your not out of the water yet!
-James Clear, best-selling author of Atomic Habits, recommends breaking down big goals into the smallest possible increments, and getting the hard things done first.
+Okay so you’re managing your stress, you’re aware of your triggers, and you’ve decided to commit to your top priority goals.
+But you are not out of the water yet!
+James Clear, the best-selling author of Atomic Habits, recommends breaking down big goals into the smallest possible increments and getting the hard things done first.

 Tony Robbins calls this “eating the frog”.
 After a meal like that, pretty much anything else is palatable.